 Boise, Oct 1-Oct 31

 The Idaho Botanical Gardens’ Scarecrow Stroll is a popular autumn event in Boise, featuring whimsical and creative scarecrows throughout the garden in the month of October.
-31 different scarecrows will represent local community organizations and individuals, so take a walk through the gardens and enjoy the fun.
+Thirty-one different scarecrows will represent local community organizations and individuals, so take a walk through the gardens and enjoy the fun.
 Vote for your favorite and visit the garden’s pumpkin patch while you’re there.
-Learn more.

 Fall Harvest Festival - Idaho Botanical Gardens